 Soulmate memories can be bittersweet.
 For some people, soulmate memories bring positive emotions in remembering their connection and time together.
-They see it as an experience that helped shape their lives, opportunities for spiritual growth and evolving to the next level of their existence.
+They see it as an experience to shape their lives.
+They see the opportunities for spiritual growth and evolving to the next level of their existence.

-For others, soulmate memories can be heart wrenching, preventing them from moving forward with their lives.
-They live in the past because they feel the constant pull backwards to the time they shared with their soulmates.
+For others, soulmate memories can be heart-wrenching.
+This prevents them from moving forward with their lives.
+They live in the past because they feel the constant backwards pull to the time they shared with their soulmate.
 They very often obsess about the relationship and what coulda, shoulda, woulda been.
-It is very difficult to stay on a forward momentum and progress in your life when your soulmate has separated from you.
+It’s very difficult to stay on a forward momentum and progress in your life when your soulmate has separated from you.

-Regardless of the reason, or lack thereof, many people find it almost impossible to release the hold soulmate memories have over them.
-They wish they could stop thinking of their soulmate, or being reminded of them time and time again, through reminders the Universe throws at them.
+Regardless of the reason, many people find it almost impossible to release the hold soulmate memories have over them.
+They wish they could stop thinking of their soulmate.
+Being reminded of them time and time again, through reminders the Universe throws at them, can lead to depression.
 Memories come flooding back and peace of mind and emotional fortitude go out the window.

 How can the memories of a soulmate help someone instead of constantly hurting them?
 Are there any benefits to soulmate memories?
 There can be numerous ways they can help, if you use them the right way.

-Dwelling on the past, instead of learning from it, is a bad idea and it keeps you stuck.
-It is natural for someone to feel pain when thinking of a relationship that didn’t work out.
+Dwelling on the past, instead of learning from it, is a bad idea.
+And this keeps you stuck.
+It’s natural to feel pain when remembering a relationship that didn’t work out.
 If you and your soulmate have ended your relationship, don’t let their memory defeat you.

-Don’t focus primarily on the good times.
+Don’t focus only on the good times.
 If you find only warm, pleasant memories plaguing you, immediately shift your focus to the bad ones.
-Don’t romanticize, but remember the entire relationship, not just the parts that were good.
+Don’t romanticize, but remember the entire relationship.
+Not just the parts that were good.
 Don’t focus on the lessons they needed to learn, and when or if they ever will.
-Look back at the changes that relationship made in you.
+Look back at the changes the relationship made in you.

 Did you become someone you didn’t like?
-Did you change for the worse, even though you did it for love?
-Did you let them get away with murder?
+Were changes for the worse, even though you did it for love?
+Did you let them get away with bad behavior?
 Did you constantly make excuses for them?
 Were they breaking things, including your heart, all the time but you always had to reach out, apologize, or be the bigger person?